SINTEF/AutoActive-ActivityPresenter/FAQ.md

 * Garmin (tcx)
 * Catapult (csv)
 * json (annotations)
-* MQTT (Message Queuing Telemetry Transport)
+* MQTT (Message Queuing Telemetry Transport) [incomplete, framework only]

-Data import is plug-in based, hence new formats can be added without deep knowledge of the complete application.
+Data import is plug-in based, hence new formats can be added without deep knowledge of the ActivityPresenter application.

 **I3.
 What video formats are supported by ActivityPresenter?**